Prospective Student FAQs

 When and where are nutrition courses held?

-Classes are scheduled from Monday to Friday, usually from 9 AM to 6 PM, at the Columbia University Irving Medical Center campus.
-The campus can be found on West 168th Street, situated between Broadway and Fort Washington Avenue.
-Normally, classes are held once a week for two to three hours or twice a week for one and a half hours per session.
-We allocate one full weekday without any classes so that students may dedicate their time to their thesis project.
+Classes are scheduled from Monday to Thursday, typically running from 9 AM to 6 PM, at the Columbia University Irving Medical Center campus.
+The campus is located on West 168th Street, between Broadway and Fort Washington Avenue.
+Classes are conducted once a week for two to three hours or twice a week for one and a half hours per session.
+The Institute for Human Nutrition allocates one weekday for student thesis research, allowing students to focus solely on their thesis without any classes.

 Does the Institute of Human Nutrition have online courses?